From Leviticus 11-13

 And the LORD spoke to Moses and Aaron, saying to them, “Speak to the people of Israel, saying, These are the living things that you may eat among all the animals that are on the earth.
 (Lev 11.1-2)

 In the Old Testament the Israelites had a fairly narrow range of animals they could eat.
 There were many animals they considered unclean.
-The food laws fall under the larger category of cleanliness and purity laws.
-The laws concerning sexual uncleanliness fall under this larger category as well.
-The following passage breaks down the animals they can eat into categories: Land, Water and Air.
+The following passage breaks down the animals they can eat into categories.

 Animals of the Land.